justinpecott/breadcrumbs/README.md

 ## Credits

-Created by [Justin Pecott](https://github.com/justinpecott) with significant contributions from Claude (Anthropic).
+Created by [Justin Pecott](https://github.com/justinpecott) with significant contributions from [Claude Code (Anthropic)](https://www.claude.com/product/claude-code).
 The beautiful web interface, archiving functionality, and overall architecture were developed collaboratively through an iterative design process.

 Special thanks to:
 - [Feedbin](https://feedbin.com) for the excellent RSS reader that inspired this tool